netevert/pockint/README.md

 Why use it?
 POCKINT is designed to be **simple, portable and powerful**.

- :ok_hand: **Simple**: There's a plethora of awesome OSINT tools out there.
+:star: **Simple**: There's a plethora of awesome OSINT tools out there.
 Trouble is they either require analysts to be reasonably comfortable with the command line (think [pOSINT](https://github.com/ecstatic-nobel/pOSINT)) or give you way too many features (think [Maltego](https://www.paterva.com/web7/)).
 POCKINT focuses on simplicity: _INPUT_ > _RUN TRANSFORM_ > _OUTPUT_  ... rinse and repeat.
 It's the ideal tool to get results quickly and easily through a simple interface.

  :package: **Portable**: Most tools either require installation, a license or configuration.
 POCKINT is ready to go whenever and wherever.
 Put it in your jump kit USB, investigation VM or laptop and it will just run.